kocakselin/kocakselin/README.md

 ---

 ### 🧠 About Me
-I'm a 3rd-year computer engineering student with a passion for solving problems through code and building smart systems.
-I enjoy working on both software and hardware projects, combining AI and embedded technologies.
+I'm a 4rd-year computer engineering student with a passion for solving problems through code and building smart systems.

 ---